-In a convergent margin where two oceanic lithospheres are involved the descending oceanic lithosphere contributes to melting process in the mantle wedge.
+In a convergent margin, where two oceanic lithospheres are involved, it is the descending oceanic lithosphere that contributes to melting process in the mantle wedge.
 These melts rise from the point of melting through the overriding plate to form volcanoes just behind the leading plate edge.
-The resulted volcanoes on the overriding plate occur in a series of volcanoes and make a chain of volcanic islands forming an arc shaped chain, popularly known as "Island Arc'.
-In the globe there many such boundaries have been recognized: e.g., the islands of Japan, Aleutian, Mariana, and Lesser Antilles.
+The resulted volcanoes on the overriding plate occur in a series of volcanoes and make a chain of volcanic islands forming an arc shaped chain, popularly known as 'Island Arc'.
+On the globe many such boundaries have been recognized: e.g., the islands of Japan, Aleutian, Mariana, and Lesser Antilles.
 Island arcs are generally 200 to 300 km wide and can be several thousand kilometers long.